oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/system_profiling/README.md

 For a more detailed explanation of the optimization, refer to the FPGA tutorial "Double Buffering to Overlap Kernel Execution with Buffer Transfers and Host Processing".

 In this tutorial, the first three kernels are run without the double-buffer optimization, and the next three are run with it.
-The kernels were run on an Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA when the intercept layer data was collected.
+The kernels were run on an Intel&reg; Programmable Acceleration Card with Intel&reg; Arria&reg; 10 GX FPGA when the intercept layer data was collected.
 The result of this optimization can be clearly seen in the Intercept Layer for OpenCL™ Applications trace:

 ![](with_and_without_double_buffering.PNG)